Georgia Gwinnett College Fact Sheet

 - Compliance, Ethics, and Reporting Hotline: 877-516-3433

-• GGC is the #5 top public Southern regional college, according to the 2014 U.S. News & World Report (USNWR) 2014 college rankings.
+• GGC is the #5 top public Southern regional college, according to the U.S. News & World Report (USNWR) 2014 college rankings.
 USNWR also ranked GGC the most ethnically diverse Southern regional college both public and private, 2015.
 A College of Distinction, GGC was twice recognized as friendly to the military, 2014 and 2015.

 • GGC had an economic impact of more than $296 million during FY 2012 alone with 3,029 jobs created.